dnrichardson/coursera_getting_and_cleaning_data/codebook.md

-#Codebook.md
+#Codebook for the variables used in the "myTidyData.txt" table

 These variable names have been processed from the original ucihar_data/features.txt file.
 I have removed all dashes and parentheses from the variable names.
 Originally, there were 561 variables listed in the features.txt file.
 I have extracted only those variables that were means with accompanying standar deviations.
 If a variable was a mean but had no accompanying standard deviation, it was not included.

 The tidy data set ("myTidyData.txt"), includes a total of 180 observations and 68 variables.
 There are 6 activity types where measurements were taken, and 30 individual subjects.

-The variables are as follows:
+__The variables are as follows:__

-1. ActivityType - Factor variable of 6 types: "Walking", "Walking_Upstairs", "Walking_Downstairs", "Sitting", "Standing" and "Laying"
+1. ActivityType - Factor variable of 6 types: "Walking", "Walking_Upstairs", "Walking_Downstairs", "Sitting", "Standing" and "Laying".
+Measurements were recorded during each of these activity types.

-2. Subject - Factor variable of the 30 subject IDs
+2. Subject - Factor variable of the 30 subject IDs.
+30 total individuals participated in the study, each identified by a unique number ranging from 1 to 30.

-The remaining variables (3-68 below) can be described from the original features_info.txt file, bearing in mind that I have substituted all dashes (-) with underscores:
+The remaining variables (3-68 below) can be described from the original features_info.txt file, bearing in mind that I have substituted all dashes (-) with underscores AND that these variable names refer to the means of the mean values and means of the standard deviations arising from the original data:

 __From the features_info.txt file:__